Earth System Science

 About

-I am a PhD candidate in Earth System Science at Stanford University, investigating the economic impacts of climate change with the aim to inform adaptation financing strategies.
+I am a PhD candidate in Earth System Science at Stanford University, investigating the economic impacts of climate change with the aim to inform adaptation and disaster risk financing strategies.

 As global temperatures are expected to surpass the critical 1.5C warming threshold by the early 2030s, understanding how to prepare, manage, and respond to climate change impacts is an urgent priority.
-However, how to effectively and equitably allocate financing for adaptation remains an open question.
-Using causal inference and robust decision-making methods, my research aims to answer this question by investigating the multi-sectoral dynamics and interactions across human-Earth systems that shape climate risks, and identifying the multiple channels and adaptive capacities that amplify or moderate these risks.
+However, how to effectively mobilize and equitably allocate financing for adaptation remains an open question.
+Using a combination of causal inference, machine learning, and robust decision-making methods, my research aims to answer this question by investigating the multi-sectoral dynamics and interactions across human-Earth systems that shape climate risks, and identifying the multiple channels and adaptive capacities that amplify or moderate these risks.
 My work is co-advised by Prof. Noah Diffenbaugh (CESD Group) and Prof. Marshall Burke (ECHO Lab).

 Previously at Climate Policy Initiative, I contributed to projects aimed at mobilizing climate finance across a range of financial instruments, including green bonds, loans, and insurance.
 China’s green finance development has been a key area of focus.
 With Climate Bonds Initiative, I contributed to the development of Climate Resilience Principles for green bonds to accelerate investment in resilient infrastructure.
 I hold an MA in International Economics from Johns Hopkins SAIS and BA in Sociology and Asian Civilizations from Amherst College.